Predacons/predacons.github.io/docs/intro.md

 generated_chat = predacons.chat_generate(model_path=model_path, sequence=chat_sequence, max_length=100)
 print(f"Generated chat: {generated_chat}")

----
 ```

 ## Documentation

 For detailed information on specific functions and modules, please refer to the following documentation pages:

-*   [Predacons Core (`predacons.py`)](./predacons.md) : Main module containing core functions for data loading, training, and generation.
 *   [Data Loading (`load_data.py`)](./load_data.md): Functions for reading and cleaning text data from various sources.
-*   [Model Training (`train_predacons.py`)](./train_predacons.md): Tools for training Predacons models, including trainer configuration.
+*   [Model Training (`train_predacons.py`)](./train.md): Tools for training Predacons models, including trainer configuration.
 *   [Text Generation (`generate.py`)](./generate.md): Functions for generating text using trained models.
 *   [Data Preparation (`data_preparation.py`)](./data_preparation.md): Utilities for creating and augmenting datasets.
 *   [Speculative Fast Generation (`speculative_fast_generation.py`)](./speculative_fast_generation.md): Implementation of fast text generation using speculative decoding.

 ## Contributing

 We welcome contributions to Predacons!
-If you have any ideas, suggestions, or bug reports, please open an issue on the [GitHub repository](link-to-repo).
+If you have any ideas, suggestions, or bug reports, please open an issue on the [GitHub repository](https://github.com/Predacons/predacons).
 If you'd like to contribute code, please submit a pull request.

 ## License

 This project is licensed under multiple licenses:

 - For **free users**, the project is licensed under the terms of the GNU Affero General Public License (AGPL).
-See  [`LICENSE-AGPL`](LICENSE-AGPL) for more details.
+See  [`LICENSE-AGPL`](https://github.com/Predacons/predacons/blob/main/LICENSE-AGPL) for more details.

 - For **paid users**, there are two options:
     - A perpetual commercial license.
-See [`LICENSE-COMMERCIAL-PERPETUAL`](LICENSE-COMMERCIAL-PERPETUAL) for more details.
+See [`LICENSE-COMMERCIAL-PERPETUAL`](https://github.com/Predacons/predacons/blob/main/LICENSE-COMMERCIAL-PERPETUAL) for more details.
     - A yearly commercial license.
-See [`LICENSE-COMMERCIAL-YEARLY`](LICENSE-COMMERCIAL-YEARLY) for more details.
+See [`LICENSE-COMMERCIAL-YEARLY`](https://github.com/Predacons/predacons/blob/main/LICENSE-COMMERCIAL-YEARLY) for more details.

 Please ensure you understand and comply with the license that applies to you.